Practical Information

 (see map here).

 Students will camp in tents in a primitive camping area about 1 km from the Wrangell Mountains Center where we will have meals and hold the course.
 There are 2 outhouses at the camping area but no showers.
 One primitive "bucket" shower (with water coming from a bucket of water that has to be heated and filled) is available in the yard outside the Wrangell Mountain Center.
 There is a sign-up sheet for the shower; note that sometimes the hot water available for a shower can be limited.
 A shallow (under sunny conditions relatively warm) lake is close to the camp site and has typically been used for swimming/"showering").
+There are no laundry machines.
 Instructors will camp or share rooms at the Lancaster's Backpacker Hotel, in the center of McCarthy close to the Wrangell Mountain Center (Rooms have 2-4 beds and there are 2 showers and 2 toilets for the entire hostel which has 10 rooms in total).

 Bears and moose roam the area around McCarthy (like anywhere in Alaska) and sometimes wander through town.
 While there has been occasional property damage (e.g. break-ins of bears into cabins) in and around McCarthy bears are rarely aggressive.
 We will provide some bear-sprays for your safety and also some basic bear/moose safety training.